HOW TO GET THERE?

 Yes, the shuttle is included in your car park reservation if you book in advance.

 You can reach Pragser Wildsee lake with the line 442 from Toblach/Dobbiaco.
-On that line all Guest Passes are valid after 10.09.
+On that line all Guest Passes are currently valid.
 Line 442 passes every hour.

 The general conditions apply according to the GTC.
 A cancellation can be made up until 72 hours before arrival.